HemanjaliAdini/nutriton_analysis_private/README.md

 ### Run with Docker

 ```
-$ docker build -t text-analyser .
+$ docker build -t nutrional-analyser .

-$ docker run -p 5000:5000 --name text-analyser text-analyser
+$ docker run -p 5000:5000 --name nutrional-analyser nutrional-analyser

 ```

 ## System Overview

-The front-end serves as a seamless user interface that works as an website.
-The backend is a Restful service interface for CRUD operations (for example, data query of text content) deployed via google cloud to facilitate scalable performance with kubernetes of the dockerized image.
+The user interface operates seamlessly on the front-end, functioning as a website.
+On the back-end, there is a Restful service interface designed for CRUD operations, such as querying textual content data.
+This back-end is deployed on Google Cloud to ensure scalable performance using Kubernetes for the dockerized image.
 SSL deployments are facilitated through Google Cloud.
-The application interacts with Nutritional analysis Api and Perspective API(needs to be changed) for calorie calulation for the diet.
-Furthermore, the application uses google cloud datastore as database to store our text content information.
+The application utilizes the Nutritional Analysis API and an alternative to the Perspective API for calculating calorie content in diets.
+Additionally, Google Cloud Datastore serves as the database for storing textual content information.

 ### Exploring Components in Nutritional Analysis App